 Depending on your financial situation, changing your tax classification could lower your total tax bill.

-That’s because different entities are taxed in different ways.
-For instance, sole proprietors are subject to different taxes than C-corps
+That’s because different entity types are taxed in different ways.
+For instance, sole proprietors are subject to different taxes than C-corporations.

-Many business owners don’t realize that the IRS assigns every new LLC a default tax classification.
+Many business owners don’t realize that the Internal Revenue Service (IRS) assigns every new LLC a default classification for tax treatment.
 In the eyes of the IRS, an LLC is considered a disregarded entity, which means that while it’s recognized as a legal entity by your state, the IRS doesn’t recognize it as a taxable entity.

 Huh?
 But I’m definitely still getting taxed!